-- 3. This DSPF Control provides guidance on assessing and protecting of Official Information in Defence.
-The DS&VS Information Security intranet page is a useful resource on how to apply Protective Markings in Defence. - 4.
-Additional guidance for specific activities can be found in the Annexes of this DSPF Control.
+3. This DSPF Control provides guidance on assessing and protecting of Official Information in Defence.
+The DS&VS Information Security intranet page is a useful resource on how to apply Protective Markings in Defence.

-- 5. To ensure Defence personnel and persons engaged under a contract are meeting the Expected Outcomes of this policy (Refer to DSPF Principle 10 Assessing and Protecting Official Information), the following mandatory provisions apply: - a.
+4. Additional guidance for specific activities can be found in the Annexes of this DSPF Control.

+- a.
 Official Information requiring increased protection must be clearly marked with the appropriate Protective Marking in compliance with the Australian Government Protective Security Policy Framework (PSPF). - b.
 Altering the Protective Marking on Official Information must not be done without Originator approval. - c.
 Official Information must be protected with suitable controls commensurate with its level of sensitivity and/or classification. - d.
 Official Information must only be released to, and accessed by, those who need-to-know the information for their official duties. - e.
 Classified information must only be released to, and accessed by, those who have the appropriate level of security clearance required and with a need-to-know. - f.
 Caveated information must only be accessed and handled in accordance with the relevant caveat controls in this DSPF Control. - g.
 Official Information must not be protectively marked in order to: - (1) hide violations of law, inefficiency or administrative error. - (2) prevent embarrassment to an individual, organisation or agency. - (3) restrain competition. - (4) prevent or delay the release of information that does not need protection in the public interest. - h.
 All Defence personnel must have agency authorisation to release any Official Information to members of the public.
-For further information, refer to Annex D of this DSPF Control. - Documents and Files containing information covered by more than one classification must be classified to the highest level of information contained within. - j.
+For further information, refer to Annex D of this DSPF Control. - i.
+Documents and Files containing information covered by more than one classification must be classified to the highest level of information contained within. - j.
 Classified information must be appropriately recorded in accordance with the Archives Act 1983 and the Records Management Policy Manual (RECMAN).
 Refer to Annex F of this DSPF Control.